MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ![image of Wiring Diagram](Pneumatic System Wiring Diagram.jpg)

 ### Recommended Computer for Controlling the Pneumatics Device
 [Arduino](http://www.arduino.cc/), [Industruino](https://industruino.com), and [Processing](http://processing.org/) are all cross-platform hardware and software systems, making them super awesome! **As such, this setup works well with Linux, MacOS, and Windows computer systems.**

 To use this equipment you will need a tethered computer and display for live control of the pneumatic system.
 This could be a computer laptop, or even a very simple and low cost single board computer such as a [Raspberry Pi](https://www.raspberrypi.org/).
 Setting up and configuring a Raspberry Pi is outside the scope of this README, but if you're interested, we direct you to the [Rice Bioe 421/521 Microcontroller Applications](https://github.com/jmil/Bioe421_521-MicrocontrollerApplications) class; all the labs are available online and Lab 01 gets you going configuring a Raspberry Pi and getting it on the Internet and installing Arduino software.

 ##Software Installation Instructions
+**Note: To make these instructions as clear as possible, we've included computer screenshots throughout the following sections.
+However, for the sake of space and clarity, only some images are embedded in full on this README, while others are provided as links.
+Please make use of the links as needed and note that all images can be found in the PicsVids folder of this repository.**

 ###Uploading Firmware to Industruino
 1. Download the latest version of Arduino for your OS from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)
-**Note: Arduino versions 1.6.* or higher are required to communicate with Industruino using the indio.h library**
+**Note: Arduino versions 1.6.* or higher are required to communicate with Industruino using the Indio library**
 1. Connect Industruino to your computer via USB connection and open Arduino.
 1. On the Arduino taskbar, navigate to `Tools`->`Board` and select `Arduino Leonardo`.
 Next, navigate to `Tools`->`Port` and select the COM port assigned to Industruino.
 On Windows, the correct COM port can be determined by locating `Arduino Leonardo` under the `Ports` dropdown in Device Manager.
 For Mac and Linux operating systems, Arduino Leonardo is listed beginning with `/dev/tty`.
 The exact port number can be determined using our troubleshooting guide (see below), or you may guess and check (see step 4).